Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

+Knowing I could be in deep trouble over this, I had to choose my words carefully.
 "Sir, as I understand the situation, a truck was found unlocked and was…borrowed.
 From what I heard it was returned and secured in accordance with post regulations, like it should've been before it was found."
-I had to carefully choose my words.

 "Yes sir."
 I was relieved that no one would be punished for our adaptability.
 In fact, it was our adaptability that saved us from punishment.

 "Platoon sergeants, make sure you and your squad leaders have compasses.
 Squad leaders will be responsible for the location of their men at all times.
 Don't let anyone get lost this time.
 Staff Sergeant Webber, first squad has ammo duty.
 Take your squad to the arms room and draw your weapons.
 The armorers have already fitted your M16's with the grenade launcher.
 The company will use your weapons for the M203 familiarization fire.
 Fall out."
 Captain Ibanez said.